awesome-pro/neon-website/content/docs/ai/ai-scale-with-neon.md

 You can also enable Neon's autoscaling feature for automatic scaling of compute resources (vCPU and RAM).
 Neon's _Autoscaling_ feature automatically scales up compute on demand in response to application workload and down to zero on inactivity.

-For example, if your AI application experiences heavy load during certain hours of the day or at different times throughout the week, month, or calendar year, Neon automatically scales compute resources without manual intervention according to the compute size boundaries that you configure.
+For example, if your AI application experiences heavy load during certain hours of the day or at different times throughout the week, month, or calendar year, Unique automatically scales compute resources without manual intervention according to the compute size boundaries that you configure.
 This enables you to handle peak demand while avoiding consuming compute resources during periods of low activity.

 Enabling autoscaling is also recommended for initial data loads and memory-intensive index builds to ensure sufficient compute resources for this phase of your AI application setup.